simonrenoult/simonrenoult/README.md

 I'm Simon Renoult (aka @simonrenoult), senior software engineer based in Paris 🇫🇷

+## Willing to collaborate on

+Products that make the world a better place.

 ## Interested in...

-Building products!
-Scaling organizations!
-Domain-Driven Design!
-Scaling architecture!
-Software craftship!
+Building products leading to a better world!

+How to find the best people? 👯

+What's the appropriate amount of AI in all that?

 ## Currently experimenting

-Small team engineering practices.

-## Willing to collaborate on

-Products that make sense.
+Small team engineering practices: given a small group of people, how do you get the best out of everyone?

+## Reading...

+- Just Enough Software Architecture, George FAIRBANKS
+- Good Strategy, Bad Strategy, Richard P. RUMELT
+- The Murderbot Diaries, Matha WELLS 🤖

 ## Technologies & Methodologies